temporalio/documentation/docs/content/what-is-a-search-attribute.md

 | WorkflowId            | Keyword  |
 | WorkflowType          | Keyword  |

-- All default Search Attributes are reserved and read-only (you can not create a custom one with the same name, or alter the existing one).
+- All default Search Attributes are reserved and read-only.
+(You cannot create a custom one with the same name or alter the existing one.)

 - ExecutionStatus values correspond to Workflow Execution Statuses: Running, Completed, Failed, Canceled, Terminated, ContinuedAsNew, TimedOut.

-- StartTime, CloseTime and ExecutionTime are stored as dates, but are supported by queries using both EpochTime in nanoseconds and a string in [RFC3339Nano format](https://pkg.go.dev/time#pkg-constants) (ex.
-"2006-01-02T15:04:05.999999999Z07:00").
+- StartTime, CloseTime, and ExecutionTime are stored as dates but are supported by queries that use either EpochTime in nanoseconds or a string in [RFC3339Nano format](https://pkg.go.dev/time#pkg-constants) (such as "2006-01-02T15:04:05.999999999Z07:00").

-- ExecutionDuration is stored in nanoseconds, but supported by queries using integers in nanoseconds, [Golang duration format](https://pkg.go.dev/time#ParseDuration), and "hh:mm:ss" format.
+- ExecutionDuration is stored in nanoseconds but is supported by queries that use integers in nanoseconds, [Golang duration format](https://pkg.go.dev/time#ParseDuration), or "hh:mm:ss" format.

-- CloseTime, HistoryLength, StateTransitionCount, ExecutionDuration are only present in with a Closed Workflow Execution.
+- CloseTime, HistoryLength, StateTransitionCount, and ExecutionDuration are present only in a Closed Workflow Execution.

-- ExecutionTime can be different from StartTime for retry/cron use-cases.
+- ExecutionTime can differ from StartTime in retry and cron use cases.

 ### Custom Search Attributes